dfreniche/freniche.com/content/cv/index.md

 	- ☀️ El Saucejo, Seville (Spain)
 	- 🌍 Travelling sometimes

+---

 ## Current Position

-(Jan 2018 - ) __Mobile developer at [Teamwork.com](https://www.teamwork.com)__.
+(Jan 2018 - ) __Senior Mobile developer at [Teamwork.com](https://www.teamwork.com)__.

-Maintaining the existing Projects & Desk Mobile Apps, written in CoffeeScript / Titanium Appcelerator.
-Technologies used: Node.js, CoffeeScript, Axway Appcelerator, Swift, Java (for the native modules and extensions), gulp, bash, Ruby.
+For two years I've been maintaining the existing Projects & Desk Mobile Apps, written in CoffeeScript / Titanium Appcelerator.
+Technologies used:

-Also developing native iOS Apps with Swift.
+- Node.js
+- CoffeeScript
+- Axway Appcelerator
+- Swift / Java (for the native modules and extensions)
+- gulp, bash, Ruby for the tooling

+Right now I've been helping with the native/Swift Chat App and currently I'm working on the new native iOS App for Teamwork, using:

+- Xcode (off course)
+- RxSwift
+- Realm
+- Cocoa Pods
+- Bitrise as CI
+- SwiftLint
+- Sourcery

+---

 ## Past experience